The Bystander Effect: 7 Reasons People Don’t Attempt CPR

 Fear of Doing It Wrong

 For untrained bystanders, the thought of attempting CPR can be daunting.
 Many people fear that if they perform CPR incorrectly, they will hurt the person they are trying to save.
-They don’t want to make a bad situation even worse, and believe the best thing to do is to wait for trained professionals to arrive.
+They don’t want to make a bad situation even worse and believe the best thing to do is to wait for trained professionals to arrive.

 In such a case, the bystander effect stems from good intentions of not wanting to harm the person.
 After all, they’re already in a vulnerable state, and most people don’t want to add more pain on top of what the person is already experiencing.

-However, the truth is that doing something is always better than doing nothing.
-Even if performing CPR does cause injuries such as broken ribs to the person in need, that’s still better than letting them die because rescue personnel arrived too late.
+Even if performing CPR does cause injuries, such as broken ribs, to the person in need, that’s still better than letting them die because rescue personnel arrived too late.

 Fear of Being Sued

-Alongside the fear of performing CPR incorrectly and causing further harm, many people fear that the emergency victim or their family may sue them later for administering unwanted aid.
+Alongside the fear of performing CPR incorrectly and causing further harm, many people fear that the emergency victim or the victim’s family may sue them later for administering unwanted aid.
 Like the bystander effect and the fear of taking responsibility, this fear can cause people to hesitate and leave the rescuing to someone else.

 However, while it is possible for someone to attempt to sue you for saving their life, it’s extremely unlikely they will succeed.
 Most lay rescuers are protected by local Good Samaritan laws, as long as they act in good faith and without gross negligence.